GoogleChrome/web.dev/src/site/content/en/blog/css-size-adjust/index.md

 Consider the following
 [demo](https://codepen.io/argyleink/pen/8ace843980e2fd24bf15c8bd1bd072e4?editors=1100)
-where the only difference between each of these headers is the `font-family`, same `font-size` of `64px`.
+where the `font-size` is a consistent `64px`, and the only difference between each of these headers is the `font-family`.
 The examples on the left have not been adjusted and have an inconsistent final size.
 The examples on the right use `size-adjust` to ensure `64px` is the consistent final size.